jerps/Yagols/README.md

   * The cells of a generation can be changed multiple times with unlimited undo.

-  * Changed generations are marked and can be easiliy located to explore different evolutions.
+  * Changed generations are marked and can be easiliy located.

   * Infinite universe, in theory, in practice a 19,999,999 x 19,999,999 toroidal plane.